LGoodDatePicker/LGoodDatePicker/README.md

 * Natively uses the standard Java 8 time package (java.time.LocalDate).
 This package is also called "JSR-310".
 * Also supports other common data types, such as "java.util.Date".
 * Automatic validation of dates.
-* Fonts and colors can be changed.
+* Customizable visual elements.
+(Including size, fonts, colors, and the popup border.)
 * Optional highlight policies and veto policies.
 * Relatively compact source code (3 main classes).
 * Simple usage.
 Creating a DatePicker requires only one line of code.